garden-io/garden/docs/guides/migrating-to-bonsai.md

 type: container
 name: worker
 description: The worker that collects votes and stores results in a postgres table
-build: worker
+# Note that we explicitly add a dependency to the
+# corresponding Build action because we reference its output below.
-# Note the much more granular dependency control!
+# Note also the much more granular dependency control!
 dependencies:
+  - build.worker
   - deploy.redis
   - run.db-init
 spec:
+  # We explicitly set the image by referencing the output
+  # of the corresponding build action.
+  image: ${actions.build.worker.outputs.deploymentImageId}
   env:
     PGDATABASE: ${var.postgres-database}
     PGUSER: ${var.postgres-username}